Code-Institute-Submissions/ConorDavison-go-lanza/README.md

 * Functioning contact form.

 # Technology Used
-* Bootstrap
+### BeFunky
-* BeFunky used for resizing images used.
+  - used for resizing images used.

+### Upsplash
-* Upsplash used to source some imagery.
+  - used to source some imagery.
+### Trip Advisor
-* Trip Advisor also used fro some images and information.
+  - also used for some images and information.
 * GitHub.
-* Jquery.
+### Weather API
 * Weather widgit code sourced from weatherwidgit.io.
-* EmailJS.
+### EmailJS.
-* Google Maps API.
+  - This allowed me to make a fully responsive and dynamic fonctact form.
-* Responsive Carousal
+### Responsive Carousal
+  - some of the code for this was taken from bootstrap.

-## Syntax
+## Syntax & Languages

 ### HTML5